Elle MacPherson’s New Beau Andrew Wakefield Accused Of Cheating On His Now-Ex-Wife With Model

 — Jezebel (@Jezebel) July 17, 2018

-MacPherson, who held the nickname “The Body”, spoke to InStyle in May about not being able to rely on her good genes to retain her good looks.
+MacPherson, who held the nickname “The Body,” spoke to InStyle in May about not being able to rely on her good genes to retain her good looks.

-‘The things I’d been doing since my twenties weren’t working in my fifties.’
+“The things I’d been doing since my twenties weren’t working in my fifties.”

 MacPherson switched to a wholefood diet rich in fruit and vegetables, and began taking an organic alkalizing green powder with ingredients including Chinese herbs and shiitake and maitake mushrooms.